gistratta/magnetar/README.md

 The code runs under Python 3.8.x and requires the following modules:

-> ipython, astropy, numpy, matplotlib, scipy,  pandas, sympy
+*ipython, astropy, numpy, matplotlib, scipy,  pandas, sympy*

+Python can be simply installed though [Anaconda Individual Edition distribution platform](https://www.anaconda.com/products/individual).
+To create and activate a virtual environment with these dependencies just type:

+> conda env create -f magnetar.yml

+> conda activate magnetar

 To run the code: